deeuu/deeuu.github.io/about.md

 University of Surrey.

-I'm interesting in audio engineering, psychophysics, software development, all things code, food, beer, travelling and I also really like dogs.
+I'm interesting in audio engineering, psychophysics, software development, all things code, food, beer, travelling and dogs.
 Checkout my publications and software projects for specifics.